Robust gRPC communication on Google Cloud Run (but not only!)

 }

-The last thing is passing it to the []grpc.DialOption list passed when creating all gRPC clients.
+The last step is passing it to the []grpc.DialOption list when creating all gRPC clients.

-It’s also a good idea to ensure that the our server’s certificate is valid with grpc.WithTransportCredentials.
+It’s also a good idea to ensure our server’s certificate is valid with grpc.WithTransportCredentials.

-Authentication and TLS encryption are disabled on the local Docker environment.
+Authentication and TLS encryption are disabled in the local Docker environment.

 func grpcDialOpts(grpcAddr string) ([]grpc.DialOption, error) {